The Paddock Project

 What will be on the lower floor?

-The lower floor, directly accessible from street level, would offer a mixture of a relaxing café with a restaurant serving the best West Country produce.
-The café space would be flexible so as to accommodate corporate and other events.
-There would be direct access to the lower garden to the south.
+The lower floor, directly accessible from street level, will offer a mixture of a relaxing café with a restaurant serving the best West Country produce.
+The café space will be flexible so as to accommodate corporate and other events.
+There will be direct access to the lower garden to the south.

 How will the gallery be accessed?

-The building would be accessed via Paddock Garden to the north as well as from street level to the west.
+The building will be accessed via Paddock Garden to the north as well as from street level to the west.